dmgass/baseline/docs/usage.rst

-After reviewing the change with your favorite file differencing tool, accept the change by either manually overwritting the original file or use the ``baseline`` command line interface to scan the directory for updated scripts and accept them:
+After reviewing the change with your favorite file differencing tool, accept the change by either manually overwriting the original file or use the ``baseline`` command line interface to scan the directory for baseline update files:

 .. code-block:: shell

     $ python -m baseline *
-    Found updates for:
+    Found baseline updates for:
       hello.py

     Hit [ENTER] to update, [Ctrl-C] to cancel

-    hello.update.py -> hello.py
+Pressing :guilabel:`Enter` causes the tool to overwrite the scripts with the new baseline updates and remove the temporary `.update.py` files.

 ******************